luxueyan/vue-calendar-simple/README.md

 ## Dependence

-The component depend on loadsh, you need run 'npm install lodash -S' first for regular using.
+The component depend on lodash, you need run 'npm install lodash -S' first for regular using.

 ## Example